 Staffing Factoring Rates, Terms & Qualifications at a Glance

 |Time in Business|

 |Time to Qualify|

 Staffing Factoring Costs

-Sometimes called your factor rate, your discount rate is the primary cost to borrowing money with your invoices.
+The discount rate, sometimes called the factor rate, is the primary cost of factoring your invoices.
 The discount rate is a percentage of the value of your invoice that is charged on either a weekly or monthly basis for the period your invoice is outstanding.

-Many larger factors have a tiered system that lowers your costs based on how much you factor each month, and how fast the invoice is paid off.
-If you do a lot of factoring and your customers typically pay within 30 days then you’ll generally qualify for the lowest rates.
+Many larger factor companies have a tiered system that lowers your costs based on how much you factor each month and how fast the invoice is paid off.
+If you do a lot of factoring and your customers typically pay within 30 days, then you’ll generally qualify for the lowest rates.

-Additionally, many factors often have other fees.
-Some of these fees are less than obvious, which makes it important to fully read and understand your factoring agreement before you submit any invoices.
+Additionally, many factors have other fees, which makes it important to fully read and understand your factoring agreement before you submit any invoices.
 These fees can range from a simple $12 wiring fee to an origination fee of $500.

 The table below is an example of what your costs could look like when you borrow money through invoice factoring if you’re not charged any additional fees.

 Smaller firms looking to get accounts receivable (A/R) financing of less than $30,000 per month can typically get a monthly discount rate between 2% to 5% from an A/R financing provider.
 If you need factoring of $5,000 or more, BlueVine is a terrific choice, with discount rates starting as low as 0.25% per week, you can receive funding in as quickly as one to two days.